dkandalov/dkandalov.github.io/micro-blog.md

 === My reply ===

 This is a good point.
-It’s easy to run out of neutral spaces even in a big city.
-Might still be worth it compared to a corporate environment where you can’t walk on your own and need a “permission” to drink water or go to the toilet.
+It's easy to run out of neutral spaces even in a big city.
+Might still be worth it compared to a corporate environment where you can't walk on your own and need a "permission" to drink water or go to the toilet.

 Yes!
 Working on a real codebase is another good idea 🙂 Maybe even pay for it.

-Obviously, I don’t mean any of the ideas are easy or feasible to implement.
+Obviously, I don't mean any of the ideas are easy or feasible to implement.
 But they highlight issues with the current process.

 === Reply from [Михаило Љевћенко](https://twitter.com/TheMishkun) ===